 Fidelity Zero index funds

-On August 3rd, 2018, Fidelity is starting 2 brand new index mutual funds:
+Fidelity has 4 brand new index mutual funds:

 - Fidelity ZERO Total Market Index Fund (FZROX)